 - New Course Component: The proposed high impact practice must be a graded component of a specific course, producing clear deliverables.
 The request should be for true innovations in a course and not to shore up previous teaching activities. - Broad and Connected Impact: Preference is given to grant proposals that describe a use of funds that impacts a course in a broad and connected fashion, rather than a one-time moment or one-session event in a semester.
-Use of funds with speakers, for example, should involve student

-- activities that follow-up and extend any one-time speaking event.
+Use of funds with speakers, for example, should involve student activities that follow-up and extend any one-time speaking event.
 Beyond including a syllabus for the class, the grant should show through a timeline, the specific places in the semester that are directly connected to the operation of the grant funds in the course. - Seed Money: Preference is also given to projects that can be considered "seed money" for efforts that might lead to future department support or external funding.
 The committee is less inclined to fund projects that look like they would be dependent on these grant funds in future semesters for longevity.
-In other words, these funds are not intended to repetitively support projects in future semesters or iterations. - Undergraduate Courses: Only undergraduate course-related expenses are the intended focus for these grants. - University Strategic Plan: Proposed projects must support one or more of UTC's current Strategic Plan Goals. - Nature of Impact: With particular attention to sustainability, special consideration will be given to proposals that are: - Interdisciplinary - Collaborative - o Associated with a general education course - o Associated with courses with high D/F/W rates - Associated with undergraduate classes - Sustainable Materials: A major, but not exclusive, consideration for grants is the acquisition of materials that can be used in future courses rather than one-time use.
+In other words, these funds are not intended to repetitively support projects in future semesters or iterations. - Undergraduate and Graduate Courses: Funds can be used for Undergraduate and Graduate course-related expenses are the intended focus for these grants. - University Strategic Plan: Proposed projects must support one or more of UTC's current Strategic Plan Goals. - Nature of Impact: With particular attention to sustainability, special consideration will be given to proposals that are: - Interdisciplinary - Collaborative - Associated with a general education course - o Associated with courses with high D/F/W rates - Associated with undergraduate or graduate classes - Sustainable Materials: A major, but not exclusive, consideration for grants is the acquisition of materials that can be used in future courses rather than one-time use.
 For this particular fund, the committee normally prefers at least 50% of the request be in the form of sustainable items. - Timely Applications: The committee prefers to review proposals well in advance of their deployment.
 You are encouraged to apply early, rather than submit a proposal for something in process during the semester.
+Please do not apply for funds too closely to the time of the funded activity as the committee cannot automatically guarantee a grant award.